Lazarus, DNA 2018, full work

 I

-Lazarus, the crowded field
+Lazarus, the collective body

 Kırkağaç, Yiayia, Grandmother